folivetti/ITEA/README.md

 where <conf-file> is the path and name of the config file.

-As an alternative an unsafe Python wrapper (`itea.py`) is included that works alike the scikit-learn library.
-An example of its usage can be found in the `example.py` file.
+As an alternative you can use the python wrapper as illustrated in `example.py`.

 ## Interaction-Transformation